 Communication is important in clarifying, reinforcing, and adjusting ideas, attitudes, and beliefs about mathematics.
 Students should be encouraged to use a variety of forms of communication while learning mathematics.
-Students also need to communicate their learning using mathematical terminology, but only when they have had sufficient experience to develop an understanding of that terminology.
+Students also need to communicate their learning using mathematical terminology once they have had sufficient experience to develop an understanding of that terminology.